Calebe94/tetris/README.md

 - Scoring system: earn points by clearing lines and completing levels.
 - Display of the next tetromino that will appear.
 - Simple and clean user interface.
-- Sound effects for movement, rotation, line clearing, and game over.

 ## Requirements